 If a take-off is aborted below the stop speed it is possible to stop the aircraft in the remaining distance available.
-The emergency maximum braking speed must be observed, as the brakes will overheat and fail if they are applied at a higher speed.
+The emergency maximum braking speed should be observed, as the brakes will overheat and fail if they are applied at a higher speed.
 The drill for a barrier engagement is given in the Flight Reference Cards.
 If the take-off is aborted between the stop and unstick speeds the following points must be considered; their applicability will depend upon the speed and weight of the aircraft, weather conditions, and runway length.

 (i) To delay applying the brakes until the aircraft decelerates to the maximum braking speed may result in the aircraft leaving the end of the runway without the brakes having been applied.
 In these circumstances the use of aerodynamic braking, combined with wheel braking above the emergency maximum braking speed should be attempted.
-If aerodynamic braking is used and an arrester barrier is to be engaged, the nose must be lowered some 400 yards before the end of the runway.
+If aerodynamic braking is used and an arrester barrier is to be engaged, the nose must be lowered some 400 yds. before the end of the runway. (ii) Jettisoning the underwing stores can reduce the weight thus improving the braking performance, and reducing the entry speed into the overshoot.
+As this procedure is likely to be extremely hazardous, it is not recommended except in the direst emergency.

-- (ii) Jettisoning the underwing stores can reduce the weight thus improving the braking performance, and reducing the entry speed into the overshoot.
-As this procedure is likely to be extremely hazardous, it is not recommended except in the direct emergency. - (iii) In the last resort, and after the external stores have been jettisoned, the undercarriage may be raised when operating from an airfield with no arrester barrier and with a hazardous overshoot area.
+(iii) In the last resort, and after the external stores have been jettisoned, the undercarriage may be raised when operating from an airfield with no arrester barrier and with a hazardous overshoot area.
 When operating an aircraft with a gun pack fitted the undercarriage should not be raised unless it is absolutely essential as, at high speeds, the aircraft may ground loop or even roll over.
-If runway level ejection is considered (Type 2CB Mk.
-1 seat), it should be done above 90 knots.
+If ejection seats with a ground level escape capability are fitted, it may be advisable to eject from the aircraft, but this should be done as early as possible and at speeds above 90 knots; adequate time must be allowed for the seat firing delays.

-◄(h) Engine failure after take-off
+(h) Engine failure after take-off

 Following an engine failure after take-off the aircraft yaws and rolls towards the dead engine.
 The rates of yaw and roll increase rapidly if recovery action is delayed, particularly in the clean wing configuration but, due to the lower rolling inertia, recovery to level flight is more easily effected.
 Aircraft weight, by affecting the acceleration immediately following an engine failure, affects the speed from which a safe recovery can be made.
 In all cases, following an engine failure, apply full opposite rudder immediately, and then corrective aileron; application of aileron before rudder adversely affects the recovery.
 To assist recovery, apply a small amount of bank towards the live engine and, if necessary, reduce power on the live engine.
 Under high temperature and/or altitude conditions the thrust is less which alleviates the handling difficulties but reduces the acceleration and rate of climb.
-The safety speed at all weights in all configurations is 175 kts, but subject to the correct actions being taken promptly it should, under certain conditions, be possible to recover at lower speeds, as follows:
+The safety speed at all weights in all configurations is 175 kts., but subject to the correct actions being taken promptly it should, under certain conditions, be possible to recover at lower speeds, as follows:---- poor and it may be necessary to jettison the wing stores (including tip tanks).
+It may be possible to regain control at speeds down to 165 kts. by jettisoning the wing stores and wing tip tanks immediately, but it is emphasised that the yaw and roll must be arrested first, if necessary by reducing power on the live engine and applying a small amount of bank towards that engine. (ii) Clean aircraft, full internal fuel (AUW 40-45,000 lb.)